Business financing: Are you ready for more credit?

 What opportunities are you leaving on the table?
 Perhaps you could work more efficiently with another vehicle in your fleet or better equipment.
 Maybe it's time to buy a larger space or a second location.

 Outline exactly what you hope to accomplish with your expansion and determine whether the increase in revenue will cover the debt payment if you're approved for the additional credit.
-Seizing business expansion is a great opportunity, and when you're ready to expand, there are many credit options a small business owner may consider for various needs.
+Seizing business expansion can be a great opportunity, and when you're ready to expand, there are many credit options a small business owner may consider for various needs.

 2. Cash flow